 Disclaimer: We have partnered with Minted to bring you this post.
 All opinions are our own and are not influenced by Minted.
 Thank you for supporting the brands that help support this blog!

-We’re SUCH rookies when it comes to all things nursery, but of course we were up for the challenge and excited for the opportunity to learn.
+We’re SUCH rookies when it comes to all things nursery, but of course, we were up for the challenge and excited for the opportunity to learn.
 And that’s exactly what we’ve been doing over the past few months — learning A LOT about baby decor.
-We’ve done lots of researching online and unfortunately have learned the hard way a few times…. like in today’s post.
+We’ve done lots of researching online and unfortunately have learned the hard way a few time…. like in today’s post.
 If you have a baby-proof gallery wall on your to-do list anytime soon… today’s project is for you.
-I made some mistakes so you don’t have to!
+Here’s how to hang a baby safe gallery wall in your own home.

 Once the prints were delivered and we framed them ourselves, we taped out a rough measurement of the wall on the floor and arranged/rearranged the frames over and over and over again until we finally arrived at the layout we liked the most.
 At that point, we felt more confident to start hanging the gallery wall.